mostaphaRoudsari/honeybee-primer/text/components/Read_EP_Result.md

 The electric lighting energy needed for each zone in kWh.
 * ##### electricEquip
 The electric equipment energy needed for each zone in kWh.
-* ##### fanElectric
-The fan electric energy in kWh for either a natural ventilation fan or a heating or cooling system fan.
-This ouput will not appear when there is no fan in the model.
-* ##### pumpElectric
-The water pump electric energy in kWh for a heating or cooling system.
-This ouput will not appear when there is no water pump in the model.
 * ##### peopleGains
 The internal heat gains in each zone resulting from people (kWh).
 * ##### totalSolarGain